BondCrypto/Repo-for-article-drafts/staking-api-a-new-way-of-monetization.md

 ***Вводная картинка*** (Defi.APi)

 Proof-Of-Stake ecosystem is still in its infancy and many people in the crypto world are still unfamiliar with the concept.
-Concerns around zero commission and frustration related to finding a balance between sufficient fees to operate as a profitable validator motivated us to look for a solution.
+Uncertainties related to choosing an optimal commission rate and finding a balance between sufficient fees to operate a profitable validator motivated us to look for a solution.
 We came up with a single idea that may bring new users into the space, cause positive impact and transform the staking ecosystem in general.

 # DeFi API